-This demonstrates how a powerful logo can help your blog attract the attention of readers and stand out in your niche.
+This demonstrates how a powerful custom logo design can help your blog attract the attention of readers and stand out in your niche.

-A well designed logo conveys the purpose and personality of your blog while making your blog memorable.
+A well designed custom logo design conveys the purpose and personality of your blog while making your blog memorable.

-Not to mention a logo enhances your blog’s ability to bring in traffic, engage with readers and ultimately increase your income.
+Not to mention a custom logo design enhances your blog’s ability to bring in traffic, engage with readers and ultimately increase your income.

 That’s why you need to have a logo for your blog, in my opinion.